Catlin Gabel School: Faculty sexual assault and misconduct allegations

 Beginning in 2017, several former students began writing about sexual abuse by faculty on social media.
 Coinciding with the Me Too movement, the number of accounts increased, prompting the school to commission an investigation in October 2019.

 The investigation issued a report on November 11, 2019.
 It found that at least 21 Catlin Gabel faculty had taken advantage of their positions at the school in committing various degrees of sexual impropriety.
-This ranged from the rape of a 6th grade minor to generally inappropriate behavior and relationships between faculty and students that went back as early as the 1960s and was recorded occurring as recently as 2016.
+This ranged from the rape of a 6th grade student to generally inappropriate behavior and relationships between faculty and students that went back as early as the 1960s and was recorded occurring as recently as 2016.
 In December 2019, the Washington County Sheriff's Department opened a criminal investigation of the school.
 In January 2020, The Oregonian documented allegations by over 15 former students from age 21 to 61.
 Six more former students sued the school in April 2020 saying they were fondled, groped, and sexually abused by former teachers Richardson Shoemaker, Robert Ashe, Art Leo and Sam Crawley.
 A total of 16 former students have filed suit against Catlin Gabel.